 It is time for a new era of space exploration where astronauts once again launch into space from American soil.
 Under the Commercial Crew Program, NASA and industry partners prepare for the next generation of American spacecraft that will launch astronauts to the International Space Station (ISS) from here, the Space Coast of Florida.

-The Commercial Crew Boeing Orbital Flight Test will launch the Boeing Starliner spacecraft aboard an Atlas V rocket from Cape Canaveral Air Force Station launch pad 41.
+The Commercial Crew Boeing Orbital Flight Test will launch the Boeing Starliner spacecraft aboard an Atlas V rocket from Cape Canaveral Air Force Station SLC-41 to the ISS.
 No astronauts will be on board for this demonstration mission.
 However, this is the first launch of Boeing’s Starliner, a spacecraft that will soon transport astronauts to the International Space Station.

-Currently, no launch viewing packages are available for this launch.
-Those who wish to view this launch from Kennedy Space Center Visitor Complex can anticipate that viewing packages will include admission and access to exclusive viewing locations.
-Check back as launch dates and times are confirmed, and for launch viewing opportunities from the visitor complex.
+Currently, no launch viewing packages are available for this launch yet.
+Those who wish to view this launch from Kennedy Space Center Visitor Complex can anticipate that viewing packages will be offered to include admission and access to exclusive viewing locations.
+Check back for launch viewing opportunities from the visitor complex.

 - Sign up for email launch alerts so you know the moment tickets go on sale